-Java Provider / Provider Class: org.greenstone.gsdl3.SOAPServer

-Now click the "deploy" button at the bottom of the page.
+Java Provider / Provider Class: org.greenstone.gsdl3.SOAPServersiteX Now click the "deploy" button at the bottom of the page.
 If the service has been deployed, it should appear when you click on the left hand "List" button.

 Information about deployed services is maintained between Tomcat sessions-you only need to deploy it once.
-To get the gateway servlet talking to the SOAP server, you need to shutdown and restart Tomcat (see ??).
-You should see more collections when you run the gateway servlet.

-C.2 Debugging SOAP
+C.1 Debugging SOAP